jsomdev/fullstackopen/part0/new-note-diagram.md

 	browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
 	activate server
-	server->>server:  Push note to array of notes server->>browser: URL Redirect (/notes)
+	server->>browser: URL Redirect (/notes)
 	deactivate server

 	Note right of browser: The browser sends the form input to the server in the body of the post request.
+The server then pushes the new note the array.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server